Free Business Review

-Despite this, many sites have also witnessed periods where all operations have been temporarily suspended, either through higher than average levels of staff absences, or supply chain issues causing work to grind to a standstill.
+Despite UK Covid restrictions coming to an end, many construction firms are still trying to recover from periods where all operations were temporarily suspended, either through higher than average levels of staff absences, or supply chain issues causing work to grind to a standstill.
 For others, projects have been put on hold by clients who may be weighing up affordability or future need for an existing build.

-The construction industry is notorious for late payment of invoices even in non-COVID times.
-This has the potential to stretch cash flow to breaking point for even the most profitable of companies.
+The construction industry is notorious for late payment of invoices which has the potential to stretch cash flow to breaking point for even the most profitable of companies.
 However, during times of greater than average financial pressures and with deadlines slipping due to staff shortages, when payment is not forthcoming when requested, the result can be catastrophic.

-As an added source of potential cash flow pressure, the twice delayed VAT reverse charge will finally come into force for those within the building and construction sector on 1 March 2021, transforming the way the industry handles, collects, and forwards VAT to HMRC.
+As an added source of potential cash flow pressure, the twice delayed VAT reverse charge has come into force for those within the building and construction sector, transforming the way the industry handles, collects, and forwards VAT to HMRC.

-The rules mean those who supply certain construction services will no longer be responsible for accounting for the VAT; this will lie with the customer.
-In short, subcontractors will no longer collect the VAT on work done; this will be done by the contractor employing them instead.
+The rules mean those who supply certain construction services are no longer responsible for accounting for the VAT; this will lie with the customer.
+In short, subcontractors no longer collect the VAT on work done; this will be done by the contractor employing them instead.

-For many, this could have a disastrous impact on cash flow.
+For many construction firms, it's just another hurdle to overcome and with potentially worrying cash flow effects.
 While main contractors may notice a boost to their cash flow due to not having to pay VAT before reclaiming this from HMRC, subcontractors are likely to be negatively impacted, some quite significantly so with 20% effectively being stripped from their incoming funds as a direct result of these changes.
 This money is likely to have previously been used to assist with cash flow ahead of the quarterly VAT return.
 With this gone, however, some subcontractors will feel their cash flow become squeezed.
 While many will be able to adapt to these changes over time, it may take some time for their cash flow to catch up.

-If your construction company has been hit with operational disruption due to the COVID-19 pandemic, or halted projects has caused your cash flow to take a hit, you may be considering your options.
+If your construction company has been hit with operational disruption, or halted projects has caused your cash flow to take a hit, you may be considering your options.
 If your construction company is insolvent – or you believe it is in danger of becoming insolvent in the near future – it is vital you understand your options for closing down the company in order to protect creditors.

 In the event of your construction company becoming insolvent, you should make it your priority to enlist the advice and guidance of a licensed insolvency practitioner.
 An insolvency practitioner will be able to take an objective view of your construction company, including its financial position, and advise whether closure would be in the best interests of those involved.
 If so, this can be achieved by voluntary placing the company into liquidation via formal insolvency procedure known as a Creditors’ Voluntary Liquidation – or CVL.